flycheck/flycheck/doc/glossary.rst

       A syntax checker in `flycheck-checkers`.
 Flycheck will only use these syntax checkers when checking buffers automatically.

+   stage
+      The stage denotes when a syntax checker will run.
+Flycheck has a couple of stages, see `flycheck-checker-stages`.
+Each syntax checker has an associated stage.
+For instance compilers will typically sit in the ``syntax`` stage, whereas semantic linters belong into the ``lint`` stage.

+   syntax checker chain
+      The exact sequence of syntax checkers that Flycheck runs for a single syntax check.
+Flycheck computes chains from syntax checkers that support the current buffer, ordering them by their stages and throwing out conflicting syntax checkers across all stages.

    verification buffer
       A buffer shown by `M-x flycheck-verify-setup`.
 This buffer contains information about the Flycheck setup for the current buffer.